absmach/magistrala-docs/docs/dashboards/widgets.md

 This setup provides a clear visual representation of temperature trends.

-By using data aggregation, you can gain deeper insights into your data, making it easier to monitor and analyze the performance and behavior of your IoT devices.
+By using data aggregation, a user gains deeper insights into your data, making it easier to monitor and analyze the performance and behavior of your IoT devices.

 ### Edit the Widgets

 Once you've created a widget, you can easily modify it to suit changing requirements.
-While in **Edit Mode**, click the pencil icon located at the top right corner of the widget you want to edit.
+While in **Edit Mode**, click the `pencil` icon located at the top right corner of the widget you want to edit.
 This action opens a settings panel from the right side of the screen, as shown below:

 ![Chart showing edit icon](../img/dashboards/edit-icon-chart.png)